agitojs/agito/README.md

 Then it will wait for a request.
 Once one arrives, it:

 1. Identifies the protocol
-2. Finds a matching entry in the redirection pool
+2. Finds a matching entry in the actions pool
-3. Redirect the request to its new destination
+3. Execute the action

 ## Issue tracker